youyifong/tsp/README.md

 Output

-Total number of predicted masks is displayed on the command line.
+- cellpose_counts_timestr.txt: number of predicted masks for each image

-_mask_fill.png (with -s): an image file containing the solid fill of the predicted cell masks
+- _mask_fill.png (with -s): an image file containing the solid fill of the predicted cell masks

-_mask_outline.png (with -s): an image file containing the predicted cell masks
+- _mask_outline.png (with -s): an image file containing the predicted cell masks

-_mask_point.png (with -s):  an image file containing a point indicating the center of the predicted cell masks
+- _mask_point.png (with -s):  an image file containing a point indicating the center of the predicted cell masks

-_mask_text.png (with -s): an image file containing the identified numbers of the predicted cell masks
+- _mask_text.png (with -s): an image file containing the identified numbers of the predicted cell masks

-_seg.npy (with -r): cellpose output file containing overall info about predicted masks and parameters used in prediction
+- _seg.npy (with -r): cellpose output file containing overall info about predicted masks and parameters used in prediction

-_sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask
+- _sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

 Option: